 Most developers say that it’s fun and rewarding to build iOS apps!
-But for novice developers it would be ideal to initially follow a roadmap where they can get a perfect starting point to lead the way for iOS app development.
-As you proceed through this blog, you will obtain the right tools, the best practices, major concepts and approach for developing iOS app.
+But for novice developers, it would be ideal to initially follow a roadmap where they can get a perfect starting point to lead the way for iOS app development.
+As you proceed through this blog, you will obtain the right tools, the best practices, major concepts, and approaches for developing an iOS app.

-This roadmap will apparently guide you the pathway to iOS application development using the iOS SDK, Xcode and Apple’s tools.
-To be a proficient iOS app developer, getting finely acquainted with Objective C is essential, because it is vitally important in all iOS apps and frameworks.
-In the following parts of this blog tutorial, you will come to learn – how to create simple iOS app and then test it on a device.
+This roadmap will apparently guide you on the pathway to iOS application development using the iOS SDK, Xcode, and Apple’s tools.
+To be a proficient iOS app developer, getting finely acquainted with Objective C is essential because it is vitally important in all iOS apps and frameworks.
+In the following parts of this blog tutorial, you will come to learn – how to create a simple iOS app and then test it on a device.
 You will also learn how to submit your app to the Apple App Store.

 Highlighting the things that we are going to discuss in the tutorial